Installation

 After activation

-• Background job handling for media uploads, deletion tasks, and missing duration repair.
+• Background job processing for media uploads, media deletion, and duration repair.

-• Optional Pro routes if the Pro module is present.
+• Pro private feed routes and subscriber tables when the Pro module is present.

-If your feed URL returns a 404 after creating a podcast, go to Settings > Permalinks and click Save Changes.
-This refreshes WordPress rewrite rules.
+If a feed URL returns 404 after creating a podcast, go to Settings > Permalinks and click Save Changes to refresh rewrite rules.

-3. Add at least one episode with a valid audio file.
+3. Add at least one published episode with a valid media URL.

-6. Submit the feed URL to podcast directories only after the feed has complete show artwork, language, category, author, and at least one published episode.
+6. Submit the feed only after artwork, language, category, author, and at least one episode are complete.

 • Back up the database and wp-content/uploads.